Business in the Maldives, Male, Tourism

 - Business Plan for the Maldives

-The objectives of the subject “International Trade and Business in Maldives” are the following:
+The goals of the subject “Foreign Trade, Logistics and Business in Maldives” are the following:

-- To analyze the Maldivian Economy and Global Trade
+- To analyze the Maldivian Economy, Logistics and Global Trade

-- To explore the Maldivian trade relations with the country of the student
+- To explore the Maldivian trade relations with the student's country

 - To know the Maldivian Trade Agreements